- 100% pure natural Ingredients

 It is recommended that you start with 1/8” until you find the length that works for you.
 We recommend that you use Remington Lithium Powered Trimmer during the process.

+Ensure that you trim the edges to your liking before trimming the length of the stubble.
 It may be harder to see where the edges are when there is a little difference between the stubble and the clean-shaven areas.

 This is very important.
 Again, the stubble seems simple, but maintaining those precise edges is the trick.